 A feature that allows users to create filter artwork centering a specific public space for the community in that area such as a landmark or public library.
 Since it is for public consumption, there are set guidelines published by Snapchat before your submitted filter is approved.

 Unlike the free personal and community filters mentioned above, on-demand filters are created and shared at a cost.
 This includes customized one-off filters you might want for special occasions such as a branded product launch being marketed in a specific area.

 This is determined by drawing a polygon (Geofence) around the map area in the app.
-It costs about $5 per the minimum half acre area.
+It costs about $5 per minimum half-acre area.
 The maximum area is about 115 acres and can cost up to $100,000 per month.

 Using the above features to full effect is the best way to gain a strong following on Snapchat.
 Your Shopify store will benefit from using a wide range of Snaps on your editorial calendar with the following being only a few ideas to start with.

-Meet the merchant Snaps highlight what store owners and employees do and go through day to day.
+Meet the merchant Snaps highlight what store owners and employees do and go through the day today.
 Such posts help the audience to connect with the brand and store on a human level.
 Tutorials showcase “How To’s” on a product that for example may be recently launched or got bad user reviews.

 Snapchat’s augmented reality filters can be used to make the tutorials interactive in a way that no other social media platform can replicate.
 Exclusive promo codes are a great way to entice customers on other platforms to follow your Shopify store on Snapchat.

-This is a high value scenario where you would now have a lot of user generated content (UGC) that can be cross posted to other platforms leading to even more user interest on Snapchat.
+This is a high-value scenario where you would now have a lot of user-generated content (UGC) that can be cross-posted to other platforms leading to even more user interest on Snapchat.